Seris0/Gustav0/Addons/ArmatureXXMI/README.md

 6. **Split Mesh by Vertex Groups**
    - Identifies all identical prefixes Vertex Groups and splits the mesh based on them, then cleans up the empty vertex groups.

-## Installation and Usage

-1. Copy the `RenameArmatureXXMI.py` script to the Blender add-ons directory.
-2. Activate the add-on through the Blender add-ons preferences menu.
-3. Use the "ArmatureXXMI" panel in the "XXMI Scripts" section of Blender's 3D editor to access the add-on's functionalities.
-4. For a demonstration of the add-on in action, watch the video [here](https://streamable.com/7lf7yw).

 ## Author